This information is intended for use by health professionals

 White, round [diametre 11mm], biconvex, film-coated tablets with 'A' debossed on one side and '60' debossed on the other side.

-Treatment of type 2 diabetes mellitus, particularly in over weight patients, when dietary management and exercise alone does not result in adequate glycemic control.
+Treatment of type 2 diabetes mellitus, particularly in over weight patients, when dietary management and exercise alone does not result in adequate glycaemic control.

 • In adults, Metformin film-coated tablets may be used as monotherapy or in combination with other oral anti-diabetic agents or with insulin.